abbynewcomb/MWP-explainability/README.md

 chmod +x setup.sh && ./setup.sh
 ```

+Once set up, you should be able to train the models.

 # Running The Code

 I'd try to closely follow how the SVAMP paper lays out their training.
 You'll most-likely need to hit a similar benchmark in training as described in their paper (for each model).